 There are many different types of auction policies studied by economists and game theorists.
 An auction where the highest bidder is chosen to buy the item by paying the highest bid is known as a {\em first-price} auction.
-A second-price or Vickrey auction~\cite{vickrey61} is a well-known auction policy where the highest bidder is chosen to buy the item by paying the {\em second} highest price.
-Second-price auctions provide buyers with the incentive to bid their true valuation and does not allow for price discovery (\ie, no ramping up prices).
-Hence, second-price auctions are especially suitable for high-value low-trust environments such as public procurements.
-Second-price auctions also apply to settings where multiple items are auctioned and bids may have additional structure, such as if/then conditions, that need to be taken into account for comparison.
+A {\em second-price} or Vickrey auction~\cite{vickrey61} is an alternative auction policy where the highest bidder is chosen to buy the item at the {\em second} highest price.
+Second-price auctions provide buyers with the incentive to bid their true valuation and do not allow for price discovery (\ie, no ramping up of prices).
+Hence, second-price auctions are especially suitable for high-value low-trust environments, such as public procurement.
+Second-price auctions also apply to settings where multiple items are auctioned and/or bids may have additional structure, such as if/then conditions to evaluate specific contract terms that need to be taken into account for comparison.
 Such settings are described as generalized second-price auctions.
-Given that secrecy of the bids is preserved, the computations required when a single item is auctioned are simpler than when multiple items are auctioned.
-Hence it is desirable both from programmability and efficiency viewpoints that the online auction application is written once for the general case and gets automatically and correctly specialized for the desired number of items, number of bidders, comparison logic, etc. We will discuss an implementation in our HACCLE toolchain in more detail in Section~\ref{sec:auctions}.
+Given that secrecy of the bids is preserved, the computation required when a single item is auctioned is simpler than when multiple items are auctioned.
+Hence it is desirable both from programmability and efficiency viewpoints that the online auction application is written once for the general case and gets automatically and correctly specialized for the desired number of items, number of bidders, comparison logic, \etc.

-To continue with necessary background on cryptography, we first take a look at \emph{Secret Sharing} -- a cryptographic technique that allows to perform computations on secret data.
+Most implementation techniques for Secure MPC applications (\eg, first- and second-price auctions) are based on circuits.
+Equivalent functionality can be expressed as a Scala program: \eg, the following expresses an AND gate template, with bit-width determined by the input array: Just like in DSLs for hardware design~\cite{chisl,spatial}, using metaprogramming techniques to \emph{stage} bitwise operations rather than execute them directly is the key to our approach.
+Implementing \emph{secure} circuits then amounts to specializing the encoding and operators for the respective cryptographic backends.